CharlieBurton10/waggytaillodge/README.md

 ### Accessibility

-I have used the alt attirbutes on images and made sure there is colour contrast on the site.
-I have also used semantic HTML and a hover state on all buttons on the site to make it clear to the user if they are hovering over a button.
+ * I have used the alt attirbutes on images.
+ * I have made sure there is colour contrast on the site.
+ * I have used semantic HTML.
+ * I have used a hover state on all buttons on the site to make it clear to the user if they are hovering over a button.

 ## Technologies Used